kyledayton/redirect_with_params/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install redirect_with_params

 ## Usage

 Use `redirect_with_params` in place of `redirect` in your Routes file.
 This will preserve the query parameters in the redirect.